MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 ---
-title: Microsoft Surface Dock Firmware Update - Technical information for IT administrators
+title: Microsoft Surface Dock 1 Firmware Update
-description: This article explains how to use Microsoft Surface Dock Firmware Update to update Surface Dock firmware.
-When installed on your Surface device, it will update any Surface Dock attached to your Surface device. ms.localizationpriority: medium ms.prod: w10 ms.mktglfcycl: manage
+description: This article explains how to use Microsoft Surface Dock Firmware Update to install and manage firmware on the original Surface Dock 1.
+When installed on your Surface device, it will update Surface Dock 1 devices attached to your Surface device. ms.localizationpriority: medium ms.prod: w10 ms.mktglfcycl: manage